aWilson41/vtkImageDualSigmoid/README.md

 # vtkImageDualSigmoid
 Threaded smooth thresholding filter for vtk using a sigmoid function.
+Works for 2d and 3d vtkImageData.

 Inputs:

 Primary input is vtkImageData

 Options: